TeachBooks/engineering-systems-optimization/book/intro.md

 # Introduction

 This book contains the preparations for the practical sessions in CME4501 Engineering Systems Optimization.
+All other information about this course is available on [Brightspace](https://brightspace.tudelft.nl/d2l/le/content/595155/Home).

 This book includes interactive features!
 - Interactive quizzes: Some page include interactive 'H5p' quizzes.
 This allows you to check your understanding.
 Any interactions you have with this system are not stored, unless you login into H5p.